vchintal/jboss-data-grid-7-x-workshop/listeners-notification/client-server-mode.md

 #### Adding entries into the cache

-Using a REST tool such as [RESTClient](https://addons.mozilla.org/en-US/firefox/addon/restclient/) submit a cache put with the following settings and verify the output:
+Using a REST tool such as [RESTClient](https://addons.mozilla.org/en-US/firefox/addon/restclient/) submit a cache put with the following settings and verify the following output.
+If the REST interface requires authentication use `dgreader` for username and `dgreader1!` for password.

 * URL: [http://127.0.0.1:8080/rest/listenerCache/1](http://127.0.0.1:8080/rest/listenerCache/1)
 * Method: **PUT**